rockcrafters/.github/profile/README.md

 While they are as OCI-compliant as any other container image in your favourite container registry, the one thing to remember is that the OCI specifications focus solely on functionality and interoperability.
 Rocks go a step further and extend the [OCI Image Format Specification](https://github.com/opencontainers/image-spec) to add focus on:

 - **security**: by relying on well-supported Ubuntu releases and promoting the use of package slices to reduce the image’s size and subsequently its attack surface;
-- **UX**: by empowering the container application’s entrypoint while providing a consistent deployment interface for all containers;
+- **UX**: by providing a powerful and consistent deployment interface for all containers;
-- **transparency**: by adopting a WYSIWYG approach towards container development and consumption, via the use of declarative builds and extended image metadata.
+- **transparency**: through a human-readable build format (YAML recipes) and extended image metadata that can be accessed prior to executing the container application.

 Read the [docs](https://canonical-rockcraft.readthedocs-hosted.com/en/latest/explanation/rocks/#what-sets-rocks-apart) to learn more about what sets rocks apart.

 ### Why should I care about the Rocks Community Playground?

 This GitHub organisation is more than just a playground.
-It is an entrypoint for community members who want to learn, experiment, and potentially contribute to other rocks, including the ones from Canonical.
-Apart from being a safe space for development and experimentation, this organisation also offers a set of utilities (like reusable GitHub workflows, issue templates and examples) to speed up the collaborators’ learning curve.
+It is an entry point for community members who want to learn, experiment, and potentially contribute to other rocks, including the ones from Canonical.
+Apart from being a safe space for development and experimentation, this organisation also offers a set of utilities to help members get familiar with rocks (like rocks-specific GitHub workflows, issue templates and examples).

 ### How can I contribute?